Marija Ružička Strozzi

-Marija Ružička Strozzi (3 August 1850 – 28 September 1937) was a renowned Croatian actress.
+Marija Ružička Strozzi (3 August 1850 – 28 September 1937) was a Croatian actress.
 French Le Journal illustré named her "the greatest tragedy performer in all of Slavic South".

 Early life and singing career

 Marija Terezija Ružička was born on 3 August 1850 in a Moravian town of Litovel to Leopold Růžička and Terezija Mauler.
 When Strozzi was four months old, actor Josip Freudenreich recommended her father to Dimitrija Demeter who invited him to join the Croatian National Theatre's orchestra so the family moved to Zagreb.
 At first, she attended German monastery school and performed for the first time in the monastery festivities.
 At the age of 15, she enrolled at the singing course of the Croatian Music Institute where she was trained by Vatroslav Lichtenegger.
 In 1878, she was trained in Burgtheater.
 In 1864, Strozzi performed at the Zagreb premiere of Ivan Köck's operetta Šerežanin as Clementine.
 In 1866, at the concert in Croatian Music Institute, she sang the soprano aria from Giuseppe Verdi's opera Nabucco.
 In the same time, Strozzi was preparing for the study at the Vienesse University of Music and Performing Arts but damaged the vocals (alto) and had to give up singing.
 She was so devastated that she wanted to commit suicide.